gurgelx/PowerMeasure/README.md

 The unit will do 5 reads and the report the average consumption by calculating the time taken between theese.
 Every read has a 20 ms cooldown so same pulse wont be read twice.

+## Compiling
+Use the platform io extension to VSCode to compile and upload.
+If you want to use any other IDE then you need to add the libs  WifiManager, ArduinoJson & PubSubClient manually

 ## Usage